This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 If you use the convertible car seat forward-facing, the older toddlers and preschoolers can usually be more upright and the car seat does not need much space.

 The Cosco Onlook seems to be the best convertible car seat for small cars for its compact design.
 However, it’s not that slim.
 If you’re looking for a narrow-profile compact car seat for small cars, consider the Graco SlimFit3 LX or Britax One4Life.

 Which travel car seat is the lightest?

-The WayB Pico is the lightest car seat it only weighs 8 pounds.
+The WayB Pico car seat is the lightest.
+It weighs 8 pounds.
 However, it’s not a conventional car seat with a normal weight range or stage.
 It’s forward-facing only, with a 5-point harness, fitting kids between 22-50 lbs and 30-45 inches.